trevorld/dotaro.deck/README.md

 ![](man/figures/README-one_french-1.png)

 ### Two decks of traditional French-suited playing cards

+* Orient traditional suit halves up top.
 * Treat each dark/light French suit as the same suit.
 * If necessary use the four knights as jokers e.g. the two hearts/diamonds knights can serve as "red" jokers and the two spades/clubs knights can serve as "black" jokers.
-* The four Pinochle legs (i.e. Queens of Spades / Jacks of Diamonds) are opposite the four Fool cards.
+* The four [Pinochle](https://www.pagat.com/marriage/pinmain.html) legs (i.e. Queens of Spades / Jacks of Diamonds) are opposite the four Fool cards.